Jayesh2026/SyslogSender/README.md

 ```
 implementation 'com.cloudbees:syslog-java-client:1.1.7'
 ```
-This will allow your Spring Boot application to send Syslog messages using the RFC 5424 format.

-#### Define Syslog Host and Port
+#### 1. Define Syslog Host and Port
 In `application.properties`, the Syslog server configuration is defined:
 ```properties
 syslog.server.hostname=${SYSLOG_SERVER_HOSTNAME:myhostname}
 syslog.server.port=${SYSLOG_SERVER_PORT:514}
 ```
+This allows flexibility, where you can pass the server configuration via environment variables or use default values like `myhostname` and port `514`.

-#### Sending Syslog Messages
+#### 2. Sending Syslog Messages
 The service class `SyslogSenderServiceImpl` uses **CloudBees Syslog Java Client** to send Syslog messages:
 ```java
 messageSender.setSyslogServerHostname(syslogServerHostname);